Energy and Water Development and Related Agencies Appropriations Act, 2015: Provisions of the bill

 The bill would approve expenditures from the Bonneville Power Administration Fund for the Black Canyon Trout Hatchery.

 The bill would make FY2015 appropriations for operation and maintenance of: (1) the Southeastern Power Administration, (2) the Southwestern Power Administration, (3) the Western Area Power Administration, including construction and rehabilitation, (4) the Falcon and Amistad Operating and Maintenance Fund, and (5) the Federal Energy Regulatory Commission (FERC).

 The bill would make FY2015 appropriations to: (1) the Appalachian Regional Commission; (2) the Defense Nuclear Facilities Safety Board; (3) the Delta Regional Authority; (4) the Denali Commission; (5) the Northern Border Regional Commission; (6) the Southeast Crescent Regional Commission; (7) the Nuclear Regulatory Commission (NRC), including the Office of Inspector General; and (8) the Nuclear Waste Technical Review Board.

 The bill would prohibit the use of funds: (1) to conduct closure of adjudicatory functions, technical review, or support activities associated with the Yucca Mountain (Nevada) geologic repository license application; or (2) for actions that irrevocably remove the possibility that Yucca Mountain may be a repository option in the future.

 The bill would set $0.00 as the amount by which the applicable allocation of new budget authority made by the United States House Committee on Appropriations exceeds the amount of proposed new budget authority under the Congressional Budget Act of 1974.

 Procedural history

 The Energy and Water Development and Related Agencies Appropriations Act, 2015 was introduced into the United States House of Representatives on June 20, 2014 by Rep. Mike Simpson (R-ID).
 It was reported by the United States House Committee on Appropriations.
 The House was scheduled to debate the bill during the week of July 7, 2014, considering the bill under an open rule that allowed the submission of unlimited amendments.
 Morning debate was canceled on July 10 due to an asbestos leak on the House side of the United States Capitol building.

+The House passed H.R.
+4923 on July 10, 2014, by a vote of 253–170.
+The bill was received in the Senate on July 14, 2014, and referred to the Senate Committee on Appropriations, but no further action was taken on the standalone bill.
+Final FY2015 Energy and Water Development appropriations were enacted as Division D of the Consolidated and Further Continuing Appropriations Act, 2015 (H.R.
+83), signed into law by President Obama on December 16, 2014 (Public Law 113-235).

 On July 9, 2014, President Barack Obama threatened to veto the bill.